LukeBatten17/tennis-racquets-and-strings-dataset/README.md

 ## Dataset Description

 The dataset is divided into two parts: Racquets and Strings.
 The Racquets comprised of over 1300 different racquets.
 The strings are comprised of over 750 different strings.
-I also proved a list in a relational database format.
+I also proved a version in relational format.

 Both parts are provided in CSV format.